II. Honors Capstone Project and Presentation

 - By the end of their senior year and with the approval of the faculty mentor, students will produce a major paper or other significant artifact to substantiate their projects.
 At the end of the senior year, honors students will present the results of their capstone experience in a public forum at Sacred Heart, in a manner that is consistent with their fields of inquiry.

-Starting with students entering the Honors Program in Fall 2015, the honors capstone project will be integrated within the new core curriculum that debuts Fall 2015 rather than in the major.
+Starting with students entering SHU in Fall 2015, the honors capstone project will be integrated within the new core curriculum that debuts Fall 2015 rather than in the major.
 More details will follow.

 III.
 Maintenance of a Minimum Cumulative GPA

-Prior to Fall 2015, honors students are expected to maintain a cumulative GPA of at least 3.200 in order to remain active in the Program.
+Honors students entering SHU prior to Fall 2015 are expected to maintain a cumulative GPA of at least 3.200 in order to remain active in the Program.
 If a student’s cumulative GPA falls below 3.200 but is at least 2.700, then the student is placed on probation for one semester.
 Students whose cumulative GPA falls below 2.700 are subject to permanent dismissal from the Honors Program without a probationary period.

-Starting Fall 2015, all honors students are expected to maintain a cumulative GPA of at least 3.400 in order to remain active in the Honors Program.
+Honors students entering SHU in Fall 2015 and later are expected to maintain a cumulative GPA of at least 3.400 in order to remain active in the Honors Program.
 If a student’s cumulative GPA falls below 3.400 but is at least 2.800, then the student is placed on probation for one semester.
 Students whose cumulative GPA falls below 2.800 are subject to permanent dismissal from the Honors Program without a probationary period.